Marc Munden: 2016 - present: Awards success

 Help was nominated for six British Academy Television Awards winning two for Jodie Comer and Cathy Tyson.

 In October 2022, it was announced that Munden's next project would be a series adaptation of Never Let Me Go.
-The series is in the works with FX and will be produced by DNA TV, Searchlight Television and FXP.
-Andrew Macdonald, Allon Reich and Melissa Iqbal are executive producing alongside Munden.
-It will premiere on Hulu in the United States, Star in other territories and Star+ in Latin America with Viola Prettejohn, Tracey Ullman and Kelly Macdonald taking on starring roles.
+The series would have aired on FX and would have been produced by DNA TV, Searchlight Television and FXP.
+Andrew Macdonald, Allon Reich and Melissa Iqbal would have executive produced alongside Munden.
+It would have also premiered on Hulu in the United States, Star in other territories and Star+ in Latin America, with Viola Prettejohn, Tracey Ullman and Kelly Macdonald taking on starring roles.
+FX ultimately chose not to move forward with the adaptation.

+In January 2023, Munden was announced as one of the directors for HBO's The Sympathizer, joining directors Park Chan-wook and Fernando Meirelles.
+Munden directed the final three episodes of the series, which starred Hoa Xuande alongside Robert Downey Jr. and was based on the Pulitzer Prize-winning novel of the same name.

+In September 2024, it was announced that Munden's next project would be an adaptation of Lord of the Flies for the BBC.
+The series will see Munden reteam with writer Jack Thorne as well as be joined by composer Hans Zimmer.